Skip to main content

 This section controls which security types and classifications are eligible.

-The sector, industry group, and industry classifications used in BIASafe are based on Morningstar’s Global Equity Classification Structure (GECS) methodology.
+Users can include or exclude securities based on sector, industry group, or industry classifications.
+The classification framework used in BIASafe are based on Morningstar’s Global Equity Classification Structure (GECS) methodology.

 GECS organizes companies into a hierarchical structure that helps users understand what a company does, how it generates revenue, and which part of the economy it belongs to.Beyond the three super sectors used in Quick Segmentation, the classification hierarchy used in this section follows three main levels: Sector, Industry Group, and Industry.